 Getting an Interview

-I applied online and the process took 4+ weeks – interviewed at Children's Hospital of Wisconsin in April 2014.
+I applied online.
+The process took 4+ weeks – interviewed at Children's Hospital of Wisconsin (Milwaukee, WI) in April 2014.

-I applied online and the process took a day – interviewed at Children's Hospital of Wisconsin in March 2010.
+I applied online.
+The process took a day – interviewed at Children's Hospital of Wisconsin (Birmingham, AL) in March 2010.